Science and Innovation Park: Library and Archives

-The Science Museum Library & Archives are also held at the National Collections Centre.
+The Science Museum Library & Archives are also held at the Science and Innovation Park.
 They contain original scientific, technical and medical works from the last 500 years.
 The printed collections include rare books and first editions, journals from the 16th to the 20th centuries, Trade Literature, exhibition catalogues, British patents from 1617 to 1992 as well as over 85,000 books focussing on the history and social aspects of science, technology and medicine.
 The named archive collections include personal papers, photographs, glass plate negatives, company records and technical drawings.

 The Science Museum Library was founded in 1883 as the Science Library of the South Kensington Museum.
 It was formed of collections from the South Kensington Educational Library and the library of the Museum of Practical Geology.
 In 1907 it moved to the Royal College of Science building.
 When the Science Museum gained its independence in 1909, the Science Library became its responsibility.

 In 1992 the Library joined with Imperial College London to form the Imperial College & Science Museum Libraries.
 Due to the increasing demand for space in South Kensington, about 85% of the collections and all of the archives moved to a specially adapted library building at Wroughton in 2007.
 By 2014, almost all of the library had been moved to Wroughton.
 Researchers can apply to have items brought to the Dana Research Centre and Library in South Kensington.

 Amongst the library and archives holdings are: